LandBearShark

 In another example of what happens when parts coalesce upon a wheeled storage utility at MITERS, I’ve decided to combine the treads of a scrapped industrial snowblower with the body of a scrapped, definitively non-industrial skateboard.

 The initial plan was to have the machine employ dual fingers-free control for tank steering, developed originally for the RazErBlades (the board itself is not involved in the vehicle control).
 Two rewound Turnigy 80/85 ICBMs were to propel the vehicle at up to 25 to 30 miles per hour across all sorts of terrain.
-Originally designed for rapid transport during the brutal Arctic winter, the project will continue until it finishes, no matter how un-snowy it might be.
+Originally designed for rapid transport during the brutal Arctic winter, Landbearshark is nowadays more of a demo machine for MITERS visitors.

-The first “version” of the finished vehicle instead uses conventional DC brush motors for ease of control, combined with a custom H-bridge motor driver.
-For starters, LBS uses a pistol-grip remote similar to those used on R/C cars.
+The first “version” of the finished vehicle instead used conventional DC brush motors for ease of control, combined with a custom H-bridge motor driver.
+LBS used a pistol-grip remote similar to those used on R/C cars.
 Because the stock tracks and track sprockets from the snowblower were used, the wheelbase was forced to be artificially short.
 The vehicle takes a little practice to ride due to its very high center of gravity when a rider is standing on it, and alot of forward-backward lean intervention is needed.
-This means it is also a good candidate for a quasi-Segway-like (self-stabilizing) controller.
-Eexperiments will continue into the fingers-free control, lean and weight shift control, and other methods of haphazardly commanding a vehicle.

 LBS’s build thread for your amusement.